“So, I have this weird thing…”

 Self-care tips for those living with Hidradenitis Suppurativa

 Good self-care is a challenge for many people and it can be especially challenging for those with Hidradenitis Suppurativa.
 It can also be an important part of the healing and prevention process.
 Self-care is unique for everyone.
+Some people might want to try different types of cbd products to help soothe their daily pain, others might have home remedies like warm compressions that they might find helpful.
 Below are some ideas from the people who shared with us:

 “Meditation, and see doctors!” – Anon